Critical Incident Stress Management

 While the evidence is still varied about whether the CISM approach prevents PTSD, it should be maintained in the workplace as part of a broader approach to health promotion.
 Debriefing also provides an opportunity to explore lessons learned and what could be done differently in the future.
 Organizations need to determine their own policies as to when CISM is mandatory and when it is voluntary.
 There should also be a distinction made between defusing and debriefing and when one or the other is appropriate.

-The following links can assist your organization in creating a CISM program or, if you lack the resources, you can contact WorkSafeBC to utilize it’s program.
+The following links can assist your organization in creating a CISM program.

 To read more, download PDF document